-Chop 3-4 tomatoes and some cherry tomatoes (at room temperature).
-Toss together with finely chopped spring onion, fresh herbs (mixture of flat parsley, basil) with some olive oil, a few turns of the peppermill, a good pinch of salt fleur de sel and just a small pinch of sugar.
+Toss together with finely chopped spring onion or a shallot, fresh herbs (mixture of flat parsley, basil), a tablespoon of olive oil, a few turns of the pepper mill and a good pinch of salt fleur de sel or Maldon salt flakes.

 Why did the tomato blush?
 Because it saw the salad dressing.From my niece, Emily

 Tomatoes are the main ingredient for a French Tian of roasted summer vegetables.